streetlegithub/meta-quest-rpc/README.md

 ![image](https://github.com/streetlegithub/meta-quest-rpc/assets/88948099/ffacb5a1-c955-424e-be38-1eb37010e445)<br>
 <br>

-The app does not auttomatically check for new releases on Github (yet) so be sure to regularly check here incase you have any bugs
+The app does not automatically check for new releases on Github (yet) so be sure to regularly check here incase you have any bugs